 The City works together with federal and state agencies, as well as groups, nonprofits, and individuals to reduce these impacts to the drinking water source.
-City employees collect water samples and monitor the water quality at various sites within Salem city limits, and in the watershed, to assure safe and high quality water be provided to its customers.
+Throughout the year, City employees collect water samples and monitor the water quality at various sites within Salem city limits and in the watershed to assure safe and high quality water be provided to its customers.

-Salem's Source Water Assessment is available on the City's website at www.cityofsalem.net/ water.
+Salem's original and updated Source Water Assessment reports are available on the City's website at www.cityofsalem.net/water.
 The report is also available by calling the Water Quality Hotline at 503-588-6323, or by emailing a request to water@cityofsalem.net.

-Salem's Sources for Drinking Water
+Salem's Source for Drinking Water

 FOR MORE THAN 80 YEARS, the City of Salem has been getting its drinking water supply from the North Santiam River.
 This high quality river source flows over 90 miles from the high ridges near Mt.
-Jefferson, through Detroit Reservoir, and down to the Mid-Willamette Valley where it meets with the Willamette River just upriver of Salem.
+Jefferson, through Detroit Reservoir, and down to the Mid-Willamette Valley where it meets with the Willamette River.
 The North Santiam Watershed is an area of about 760 square miles!
 It provides clean and pristine river water for many canyon communities along its route.
-Due to the rivers high quality water, it is suitable for a more natural filtering process called Slow Sand Filtration, at the Geren Island Water Treatment Facility located near Stayton.
+Due to the river's high quality water, it is suitable for a more natural filtering process called Slow Sand Filtration, at the Geren Island Water Treatment Facility located near Stayton.
 The City of Salem has been using this process since the 1930s, while making improvements to the facility and processes over time.
+As of the summer of 2018, the City has incorporated additional barriers for mitigation and removal of contaminants.
+Long-term improvements to the treatment process will occur in the next few years.
 Following the slow sand filtration process, the water is further disinfected by adding a regulated amount of sodium hypochlorite (liquid chlorine), fluorosilicic acid (liquid fluoride) for fluoridation, and sodium carbonate (soda ash) which adjusts the pH and minimizes the corrosion of lead and copper from household plumbing.
-From the treatment facility, the water is transported to Salem, distributed throughout the City and stored within the 17 reservoir systems located around the City.
+From the treatment facility, the water is transported by gravity to Salem, distributed throughout the city and stored within the 17 reservoir systems located around the city.